Build an Email Campaign from Scratch

 Step 6: Enroll Contacts

-There are a few different ways to enroll contacts to your campaign.
-Choose the one most appropriate for your situation.
+There are a three different ways to enroll contacts to your campaign.
+We recommend the first approach, but you can choose the one most appropriate for your situation.

 Step 7: Test your email(s)

 Always test your email(s) before sending!
-When you select a campaign, select the gear icon and click “Send Test Email.”
-Repeat for each question in the campaign.
+In each check-in, click the gear icon and select “Send Test Email.”

 Step 8: Set Status to "Go Live!"